Ananda Marga College: Location

-Anandanagar, is a land without time, a place where it's sweet and mystic beauty stands as a witness for the human drama of existence.
+Ananda Nagar, Purulia, is a land without time, a place where it's sweet and mystic beauty stands as a witness for the human drama of existence.
 Living in one of the forgotten areas of India, the lives here move around basic rural activities.
 The Central Master Unit of Ananda Marga is a growing educational-cum-agricultural complex with over 1200 acres of land in a land of ancient hills, 7 pristine rivers and rivulets and radiant red soil.
 Today, Ananda Nagar is a dreamland, the dreamland for seekers of peace and tranquillity, the dreamland of educators of teachers and education-conscious students and guardians.